The Three Great Religions

-Your choice of any three, but each proud dogma must be venerable, absolute, and in mortal conflict with the other two.
+When it comes to choosing cosmologies, there's safety in numbers: people take herd-reassurance from worship within the world's most established traditions.
+So pick your own favourite Top Three, on condition that each proud dogma should be venerable, absolute, and in mortal conflict with the other two.
 In making your selections, you might also wish to direct your spiritual nose toward G. K. Chesterton's surefire rule of thumb: "It is a test of a good religion whether you can make a joke about it."

 Jews and heathen away! is the tolerance of the Christian.